-You may qualify for one of two types of disability retirement benefits depending on where you acquire your injury or illness.
+You may qualify for one of two types of disability retirement benefits depending on where you incur your injury or illness.

 - If you incur a permanently disabling injury or illness at work, you may be eligible for a duty disability benefit.
 Your duty disability protection begins your first day on the job.

 - If your disabling illness or injury is incurred outside of work, you may qualify for a nonduty disability benefit.
 Your nonduty disability protection begins when you are vested with the equivalent of 10 years public school employment.

 To qualify for a disability retirement, you must meet all of the following conditions:

 - You file an application with ORS within one year of the date of your termination from public school employment.
 If you have a nonduty disability (an injury or illness incurred outside of work), this filing deadline can be extended an additional 24 months if the retirement board determines that you have extenuating circumstances for not filing within one year.
 If more than 12 but less than 36 months have passed since your termination and you believe you can prove extenuating circumstances, substantiation for late filing must accompany your application.
 There is no extension for filing if you have a duty disability (an illness or injury incurred from duties at work).